blackbhc/refactor/development-manual/development.md

   - `read`: the main interface used to read the parameter file, based on `line_parser`.
   - `insert_to_table`: insert the parsed key-value pair into the hash table.
 The hash table is defined with string key and a structure value (`galotfa::ini::Value`) pair.
-The key of the hash table = section name + "\*" + key name of parameter in the ini file, where the space in the section name will be replaced by `_`.
+The key of the hash table = section name + "_" + key name of parameter in the ini file, where the space in the section name will be replaced by `_`.
   - `get_xxx`: the function to extract the value of a key in the parameter file.
 Support to get boolean, number, string, and vector of number and string.
   - `has`: check whether a key exist in the parameter file.

+#### `src/output`

+##### Convention of the data output

+- `galotfa` use `hdf5` for data output, where different analysis modules will be stored in different files.
+- For better performance, `galotfa` will store the analysis results with chunked dataset to save space.
+- `galotfa` will use a virtual stack in the main process to store the analysis results, and output the data to the hdf5 file when the stack is full or the simulation is finished.
+This strategy is due to the uncertainty of how many synchronized time steps will be analyzed during a simulation.
+  This can avoid the frequent opening and closing of the hdf5 file, which is time consuming.
+- It seems to be possible to use the `MPI` parallel hdf5 IO to improve the performance, but there is few documentations about this feature, and such feature is not always activated in the hdf5 library, so `galotfa` only collect the analysis results into the main process and output the data in it.

+##### Basic analysis results